-2 Pension fund scheme
+b) Pension fund scheme

 In line with the provisions of the Pension Reform Act 2014, the Company instituted a defined contribution pension scheme for its entire Nigerian Staff.
 Staff contributions to the scheme are funded through payroll deductions while the Company's contributions are charged to the profit and loss account.
-The Company's contribution is 10% for all senior staff, junior staff and temporary staff while employees contribute 8% of their monthly emolument (basic, housing and transport).
+The Company's contribution is 10% for all senior staff, junior staff and temporary staff and 12.5% for management staff while employee contribute 8% and 12.5% respectively of their monthly emolument (basic, housing and transport).

-II.
-Other long term employee benefits (long service awards)
+II) Other long term employee benefits (long service awards)

 Long service awards accrue to employees based on graduated periods of uninterrupted service.
 These benefits accrue over the service life of the employees.
 The charge to the profit or loss account is based on independent actuarial valuation performed using the projected unit credit method.
-PricewaterhouseCoopers Limited (FRC/2013/IODN/0000002010) was engaged as the independent actuary in the current year.
+PricewaterhouseCooper(PwC) Limited (FRC/2023/COY/176894) was engaged as the independent actuary in the current year.
 Actuarial remeasurements are recognised in the profit or loss in the year in which they arise.
+Also, the FRC number of the reviewer is FRC/2013/004/0000002010.